vmvelev/flux-node-automation/README.md

 ## TODO

 - [ ] Create interactive server select
+- [x] Use SSH keys instead of password
 - [x] Create server groups
 - [ ] Add more functions
 - [ ] Add a check for the SSH when adding a server